rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

 2.1.
 Inspect the DP0.2 YAML pipeline definition

+Ensure that you're in the working directory on RSP that you've chosen to be the place from which you will run the custom coadd processing.
 Let's start by making a local copy of the DRP YAML pipeline definition file for DP0.2.
 It is conventional to put pipeline definition YAML files in a ``pipelines`` subdirectory, so let's make one in your current working directory:

 .. code-block::